CorrelAid/dv_ai_survey/README.md

 - for sliders, standardize leaving it on 50 without clicking equals NA
 - provide information on poles of sliders
 - Q3 should have been mandatory

+## Ideas

+- Topic analysis or Summary  of answers to open questions with a self hosted LLM
+-